enamba/stop_start_ec2/README.md

     ]
 }
 ```
-Create a role on cloudwatch events to run lambda function every hour.
+Create a role on cloudwatch events to run lambda function every minute.
 You could to use this cron expression
 ```
-cron(1 */1 * * ? *)
+cron(* * * * ? *)
 ```

 To this lambda stop and start instances, you need to set some tags on instances.